ffxf/sfb-web-ctrl/README.md

 # SimFeedback Web Controller

-Web Controller and REST API for SFX-100 motion rig systems and the SimFeeback software
+Web Controller and REST API for SFX-100 motion rig systems and the SimFeeback software.

+See section [Usage][#usage] and inparticular [Web-UI Usage](#web-ui usage) for the Web Controller usage and [REST-API Usage](#rest-api usage) for the usage of the REST-API.
+Also see the section on [REST-API Definition](#rest-api definition) for more information on the REST-API.

 ## Requirements